guillemsenabre/Reality-Gap-reduction-TFG/README.md

    - Raspberry Pi 3 -> https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/
    - HS-75-5 -> https://www.meanwell-web.com/en-gb/ac-dc-single-output-enclosed-power-supply-output-rs--75--5

-All hardware links provide its datasheet and its price.
+All hardware links provided contains datasheets and prices.
 Moreover, most of them can be bought locally.
 If you are an student of NCU, refer to (No. 59, Zhongping Rd, Zhongli District, Taoyuan City, 320).

 ## Recommandations and notes